skycoin/whitepapers/README.md

 - requires a hash of the program that the state machine is running, which determines its output (block produced)
 - requires publication of hash of blocks received from peers in the feed

+We augment the personal blockchain with a datastructure containing some rarely changing fixed information, including the state machine's subscription list and program source code.
+The node publishes the hash of it subscription list and virtual machine source code in each block and publishes the subscription list and program source.

 Example:

 Node A is subscribed to the private chains of Node B and Node C. B mints block B1.
 A receives B1.
 A publishes a block, which includes the hash of B1 to signify the receipt of the data.
 The block produced by A, A1 is a deterministic function of B1.
 C publishes block C1.
 A publishes block A1, which include a hash of block C1 it its block acknowledgement list.
 A2 produces and publishes and signs block A2, which must be a deterministic function of B1,C1.

 Note:
-- all inputs are public (information published in a public broadcast channel)
+- all inputs are public and available to 3rd parties (information published in a public broadcast channel)
 - outputs produced by each node are deterministic functions of public input
 - any 3rd party can download the same data, run the same program and generate the same output as the node itself
 - the state of the machine, which generates the output might be a queue of the last 1024 blocks acknowledge by the node